-The 52-year-old coach is hoping his side will maintain its offensive principles on Wednesday evening, despite alarming defensive lapses in its last international fixtureJoachim Low says Germany will not betray their attacking ethos when they take on the Netherlands.
+The 52-year-old coach is hoping his side will maintain their offensive principles on Wednesday evening, despite alarming defensive lapses in their last international fixtureJoachim Low says Germany will not betray their attacking ethos when they take on the Netherlands.

 Die Mannschaft threw away a four-goal lead in their last international fixture, eventually drawing 4-4 with Sweden and the coach is hoping to bounce back with the help of a few new faces.